litchipi/shix/README.md

 - Tmux configuration utility (in `./tools/tmux.nix`)
 - Bash utility (in `./tools/bash.nix`)
 - Terminal colors utility (in `./tools/colors.nix`)
+- PS1 definition utility (in `./tools/ps1.nix`)

 The code used to generate the shell can be read in `./tools/generate_shell.nix`.

+## Commands

+If you want to use the `shix` and `shixedit` commands, you can install them by using the `./bashrc_install.sh` script to add them to your bashrc, or if you are using NixOS by using the modules defined inside the `flake.nix` (not yet tested).